-Vision 2030: NGMC is actively involved in Vision 2030 (www.
-Vision2030.org).
-This community-wide program is sponsored by the Greater Hall Chamber of Commerce and participation is open to everyone in the community.
+Vision 2030: NGMC is actively involved in Vision 2030 (www.vision2030.org).
+This program is sponsored by the Greater Hall Chamber of Commerce and is a community project, and participation is open to everyone in the community.
 An NGMC employee currently serves on the board of Vision 2030.
-VISION 2030 focuses on the creation of a culture of community wellness, the support and maintenance of lifelong learning, the building of an economy around emerging life sciences, the encouragement of innovative growth/infrastructure development, and the promotion of cultural integration.
+Vision 2030 focuses on the creation of a culture of community wellness, the support and maintenance of lifelong learning, the building of an economy around emerging life sciences, the encouragement of innovative growth/ infrastructure development and the promotion of cultural integration.